Reef Aid

 In 2021, the control gully was remediated using the same method as employed for the Western, Central and Alluvial gully complexes, along with improved grazing management and weed control.

-These remediation works have saved 1,810 tonnes of sediment annually at the original site, and 561 tonnes at the control site, for a total of 2,371 tonnes annually stopped from reaching the Great Barrier Reef.
+Remediation of the Footes Hill site has saved 1,625 tonnes of sediment at the original site, and 555 tonnes at the control site, for a total of 2,180 tonnes annually stopped from reaching the Great Barrier Reef.
+Ongoing weed management at Footes Hill encouraged areas of natural recruitment, and, despite some issues early on with grazing management, ground cover established well across the sites.

 This project is part of Greening Australia’s Reef Aid program, and funded by the Australian Government’s Reef Trust.
 For more information, please feel free to send us an online query.